The Gambia: Demographics

 The urbanisation rate As of 2011 was 57.3%.
 Provisional figures from the 2003 census show the gap between the urban and rural populations narrowing as more areas are declared urban.
 While urban migration, development projects, and modernisation are bringing more Gambians into contact with Western habits and values, indigenous forms of dress and celebration and the traditional emphasis on the extended family remain integral parts of everyday life.

 The United Nations Development Programme (UNDP) Human Development Report for 2010 ranks The Gambia 151st out of 169 countries on its Human Development Index, putting the country in the "Low Human Development" category.
 This index compares life-expectancy, years of schooling, gross national income (GNI) per capita and other factors.

 The total fertility rate (TFR) was estimated at 3.98 children per woman in 2013.

 Ethnic groups

 A variety of ethnic groups live in The Gambia, each preserving its own language and traditions.
-The Mandinka ethnicity is the most numerous, followed by the Fula, Wolof, Jola/Karoninka, Serahule / Jahanka, Serers, Manjago, Bambara, Aku Marabou, Bainunka and others, such as Tukulor.
+The Mandinka ethnicity is the most numerous, followed by the Fula, Wolof, Jola/Karoninka, Serahule, Serers, Manjago, Bambara, Aku Marabou, Bainunka and others, such as Tukulor.
 The Krio people, locally known as Akus, constitute one of the smallest ethnic minorities in The Gambia.
 They descend from Sierra Leone Creole people and have traditionally concentrated in the capital.

 The roughly 3,500 non-African residents include Europeans and families of Lebanese origin (0.23% of the total population).
 Most of the European minority is British, although many of the British left after independence.